When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

 If you’re new here, then welcome to Fair For You.

-Fair For You is a non-profit lender, where you can find the things you need for your home or family at a cost that suits your budget.
+Fair for You is a non-profit lender, where you can find the things you need for your home or family at a cost that suits your budget.

 Take a look around our website to learn more.
 You can also sign up for our newsletter by filling out the form at the end of this page to keep up to date with our latest news and advice.